ElementalCognition/glucose/readme.md

 Each rule is described by a quality rating, which is based on the worker's performance on the row of responses.
 We assume about 10% errors on the rating numbers.
 All the data, regardless of quality rating, were collected from workers who passed challenging qualification tasks and were subsequently trained for improved quality on the task.
-For details on how the ratings were created and determined, see [link to data quality management document].
+For details on how the ratings were created and determined, see the [data quality managementdocument](https://www.overleaf.com/read/khtjjgkxpcgj).

 The quality ratings are:
 3 = Highest quality.
 Rules display an accurate level of generalization in the general rules.
 Rules make sense and are appropriate for the sentence, given the context.
 2 = Mid-quality raing.
 These are still very good rules that have a good balance of generality, but a higher percetage in this set may be overly specific, use attribute clauses less proficiently, or not be as conceptually concise
 3 = Lower-quality rating.
 These rules are still useable, but a higher percentage of them have, in addition to the issues in the 2-level ratings, highly specific general rules and some misunderstanding of how to use attribute clauses.

 The data in the csv has 47 columns.
 The data in the columns is described below.
 The column label is given, along with its index, the the header for that column, a description of the column contents, and example of what occurs in the column, and an example of how the data can be used.
-Optionally, there is then a "NOTE" if there is anything unexpected in the data format.

 A; header: unique_id; description: a randomly generated alphanumeric sequence for a given story with the sentence index appended at the end after two underscores; example: cbee2b5a-f2f9-4bca-9630-6825b1e36c13__0; uses: find all user responses to a particular sentence in a given story